Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

    Fig. 4 - Quad from an Edge with :kbd:`Ctrl-LMB`.

-If you have 2 vertices selected and already connected with an edge, left-click while pressing :kbd:`Ctrl-LMB` will create a planar face, also known as a quad.
+If you have two vertices selected and already connected with an edge, left-click while pressing :kbd:`Ctrl-LMB` will create a planar face, also known as a quad.
 Blender will follow your mouse cursor and will use the planar view from your viewport to create those quads.